Kelly Clarkson explains why she needed a ‘fresh start’ in New York - KESQ

 “We go walk the dogs a few times at the park.
 We’ll go for ice cream because my daughter will wear me down.
 We’ll go make slime and we go to the museum,” she said of their life in the city.

-“Walking in the city is quite the workout,” she said.
-“And I’m really into infrared saunas right now.
-And I just got a cold plunge because everybody wore me down.”

 “The Kelly Clarkson Show” was just nominated for a best talk show Critics Choice Award.
-Clarkson said she feels more present at work these days.

-“I was going through a really rough few years, and even in the first season it was rough behind closed doors,” she said.
-“Just to be able to come into Season 5 feeling good and knowing my kids feel good — and the dust has settled.
-Season 5 is my first season to actually enjoy every minute of it.”
+The show also won the 2023 Daytime Emmy Awards for best talk show host and best daytime series.

 The-CNN-Wire